ubirch/ubirch-protocol/README_PAYLOAD.md

 * \- Verification process is basically a database lookup and not a signature anymore (makes insider attacks which change database entries possible. i.e. normal UPPs can be trusted even if someone manipulates the ubirch DB, this new format does not have that ability)
 * \- Unclear what happens if the hashing algorithm or signature creation changes/must change in the future (e.g. post-quantum crypto algorithms)
 * \+ allows verification via lookup of trackle device key and signature of hash
-* \+ allows to distinguish individual trackle devices
+* \+ allows to distinguish individual trackle devices (is this actually good privacy-wise?)

 ### alternatives
-* adding both hash and signature (concatenated) to payload field:
+1. adding both hash and signature (concatenated) to payload field:
 ```
 +=========+=========+==================+======+=========+---------------------+
 | VERSION | UUID_hw |  PREV-SIGNATURE  | TYPE | PAYLOAD |  SIGNATURE_hw_calc  |  <--- original trackle message: